 Effective July 1, 2021, the payment standard for TANF, SFA, Pregnant Women Assistance (PWA), RCA and Consolidated Emergency Assistance Program (CEAP) increased by 15% based on funding provided by the Legislature in the biennial operating budget.
-This is a step toward fully meeting the basic needs of families and individuals who are experiencing financial hardship.
-The change also increases the maximum earned income limits for these programs.
+This increase was a step toward fully meeting the basic needs of families and individuals who experience financial hardship.
+The change also increased the maximum earned income limits for these programs.